yingw787/tinydevcrm-infra/README.md

 ## Checklist

--   [:question:] Reproduce prior week's success with PostgreSQL installation on ECS, EC2 + EBS, and CloudFormation
+-   [:heavy_check_mark:] Reproduce prior week's success with PostgreSQL installation on ECS, EC2 + EBS, and CloudFormation

+-   [:question:] Create a CloudFormation IAM + Key Management + Secrets Management definition to see whether IAM user setup from Chapter 3 of *Docker on AWS* can be automated, and secrets management for app secret keys, app superuser, and database passwords can be pre-created and hooked in beforehand

 -   [:question:] Copy over the `docker-compose` setup I used for `tinydevcrm-api`, and load up Django + `gunicorn` + NGINX + PostgreSQL + static files
--   [:question:] Create a CloudFormation IAM + Secrets Management definition to see whether IAM user setup from Chapter 3 of *Docker on AWS* can be automated, and secrets management for app secret keys, app superuser, and database passwords can be pre-created and hooked in beforehand
 -   [:question:] Create CloudFormation templates for ECR repositories, and get the PostgreSQL + `pg_cron` image pushed up to ECR as part of that effort
 -   [:question:] Set up a CloudFormation EBS volume to scale out the data layer